 If the branching fraction of the extra matter component into the thermal bath is sufficient, it will inject energy/entropy into the thermal bath.
 Hence, as we have shown in the last section, the Hubble parameter behaves differently during the EP era.
 It is also shown in~\autoref{fig:rho_s_T_H_evo} that the total entropy increases during the EP era.
 It is interesting to have an estimation for the production of entropy.

 From the above analysis, we have found that $T\,\propto\, g_e^{-1/4} a^{-3/8}$ during the EP era.
 Then, for the total entropy we have

 Hence, the ratio between the entropy after and before the EP era is proportional to the ratio between $T_i$ and $T_r$.
-This ratio can be used to roughly estimate the dilution of the yield of the particles in the thermal bath.
+This ratio can be used to roughly estimate the dilution of the yield of cosmic relics.
 Physically, the more long-lived or feebly interacting the matter component, the longer the early matter-dominated era, and then the more entropy is produced.
 The amount of entropy produced is also related to the initial condition for the matter component \cite{Cosme:2020mck}, which can be therefore given in terms of $T_i$ and $T_r$.